 This photo is with both inserts in.
 As you can see, it is very fluffy

 But even with the thickness of the two inserts, the front elastic and gussets are still snug to prevent leaks.
 It is definitely a doable nighttime solution if you don’t have thinner inserts on hand or if your little one doesn’t mind the fluffiness.
 K is very mobile and active and the thickness seemed to bother him a bit.

 Overall I really like this diaper.
 It is very easy to use, super economical, and fits well.
-I love that it's easy to clean the messiest of messes from and can be reused throughout the day which makes it even more economical for those on a budget.
-If you are looking for a nice, economical diaper then I wouldn't hesitate to recommend Buttons cloth diapers.
+I love that it’s easy to clean the messiest of messes from and can be reused throughout the day which makes it even more economical for those on a budget.
+If you are looking for nice, economical cloth diapers then I wouldn’t hesitate to recommend Buttons cloth diapers.